Technology: How to Find a New Car for Your Family

 Accident Notification Systems

 The familiar OnStar accident notification feature is found in many vehicles but OnStar has some competition.
 More automakers are choosing to use versions that are similar but manufactured by other companies.
-The system is activated when an accident occurs and the GPS tracking system finds the vehicle location while sending a signal back to the manufacturer.
+The system is activated when a car or big rig accident occurs and the GPS tracking system finds the vehicle location while sending a signal back to the manufacturer.
 The manufacturer notifies emergency personnel and gives the location of the accident.

 Many vehicles are equipped with stability sensors and when the sensor detects instability, computers will apply the brakes and the vehicle will slow down.
 These sensors are popular on Sports Utility Vehicles because stability issues are more prevalent in SUVs.
 Several SUV automakers are making this feature a standard option.
 Since SUVs are one of America's preferred vehicles, rollover prevention is a welcome safety feature.